 The national approach for construction and building industry consists of a number of elements, including:

 - national approach to qualifications and the delivery of training

 - national course content – Induction Code of Practice

-- national competency assessment and qualifications– CPCCOHS1001A: Work safely in the construction industry
+- national competency assessment and qualifications – CPCCWHS1001: Prepare to work safely in the construction industry (White Card)

 - nationally registered training organisations (RTOs) – National Audit and Registration Agency (Link To White Card Online’s RTO Registration Number)

 The benefit of the national approach for employees is that once the qualifications have been obtained, people can work in any State or Territory in Australia.
 There is no need for re-qualification or paying additional fees or charges to work in another State or Territory.

 Employers also benefit by being confident in new and current employees having attained a satisfactory understanding of risk issues in the industry and that the understanding is shared across the whole workplace.
 This is even more important where an employer works across sites in more than one State or Territory.